Bandar Utama

 Bandar Utama Damansara is a residential township located within the Sungai Buloh mukim (subdivision) of the Petaling District, Selangor, Malaysia.
 It is a residential suburb and home to the popular 1 Utama Shopping Centre.
 Bandar Utama Damansara, together with neighbouring Kampung Sungai Kayu Ara, form the PJU 6 section of the city of Petaling Jaya.

 Bandar Utama Damansara is represented in parliament by the MP for Damansara, Gobind Singh Deo and State Assemblywoman for Bandar Utama, Jamaliah Jamaluddin.

 Demographics

 As of 2004, it is estimated that there are 59,040 people residing in Bandar Utama Damansara.
+The population had risen to roughly 100,000 people by 2021.
 The primary residents appear to be Chinese followed by Indian and Malay.
 However, there were nearby squatter settlements of illegal immigrants in the neighbouring Kayu Ara village which is enclosed by Bandar Utama Damansara and Damansara Utama.
 They have now mostly been relocated to nearby low-cost flats and their squatter houses demolished to make way for legal developments.